Wilhelm Reich (1897-1957)

 - a new document, Masse und Staat.
 Zur Frage der Rolle der Massenstruktur in der sozialistischen Bewegung (The Masses and the State: On the Question of the Role of the Structure of the Masses in the Socialist Movement) (1935), the first of Reich’s writings not for public distribution with limited circulation (two more will follow later);

 - Die Sexualität im Kulturkampf.
-Zur sozialistischen Umstrukturierung des Menschen (Sexuality in the Cultural Structure: on the Socialist Restructuring of People) (1936), later translated into English as The Sexual Revolution: Toward a Self-Governing Character Structure.
+Zur sozialistischen Umstrukturierung des Menschen (Sexuality in the Cultural Struggle: on the Socialist Restructuring of People) (1936), later translated into English as The Sexual Revolution: Toward a Self-Governing Character Structure.

 Both of these articles were a prelude to a direct inquiry into the flow of energy.
 Reich began his first direct laboratory experiments in 1935 and into 1936, summarized in the third article, “Experimental Results on the Electrical Function of Sexuality and Anxiety” (1937), published as a free-standing pamphlet.
 Without going into too much detail, the experiments were designed to measure the variations of electrical potential on the in feelings of pleasure and anxiety.
 In effect, Reich set out to show that Freud’s libido was not just a hypothetical explanatory concept, but real and measurable “electrical” energy.
 But what remained unclear was the nature of this energy.

 Reich now turned to exploring micro-organisms, to see if the energy measured in humans could also be detected on the cellular level.
 By this point Reich had left the university for a well-funded private laboratory.
 He first published the results of his experiments in “Dialectical Materialism in Life-Research.
 Report on the Bion Experiments” (1937).
 This was followed by the book, Die Bione – Zur Entstehung des vegetativen Lebens (The Bions: On the Origin of Vegetative Life) (1938).